-Upon return of process as served, or upon proof of due publication of the order of publication as against nonresident defendants, the Court shall, in case of an infant or non-sane defendant, on application of the plaintiff, or any other party concerned, by order either require the legal guardian or committee of the infant, or non-sane defendant (if there be such guardian or committee within the jurisdiction of the Court) to appear, answer and defend for such party, or appoint a guardian ad litem to answer and defend the suit for such party.
+Upon return of process as served, or upon proof of due publication of the order of publication as against nonresident defendants, the Court shall, in case of an infant or non-sane defendant, on application of the plaintiff, or any other party concerned, by order either require at strates the legal guardian or committee of the infant, or nonsame defendant (if there be such guardian or committee within the jurisdiction of the Court) to appear, answer and defend for such party, or appoint a guardian ad litem to answer and defend the suit for such party.
 And in appointing guardians ad litem, no person shall be appointed who may have any interest whatever involved in the suit adverse to that of the party so under disability.
-The Court or Judge thereof may, in any case, wherever it may be deemed necessary, appoint a solicitor, to appear and defend for any infant or non-sane defendant.
-All commissions for taking answers or to plead shall be and they are hereby abolished.
+The Court or Judge thereof may, in any case, wherever it may be deemed necessary, appoint a solicitor, to appear and defend for any infant or non-same defendant.
+Alt commissions for taking answers or to plead shall be and they are hereby abolished.

-DEFENDANT TO ANSWER-DEFAULT-DECREE PRO CONFESSO
+DEFENDANT TO ANSWER-DEFAULT-DECREE PRO CONFESSO.

-It shall be the duty of the defendant, unless the time be enlarged, by an order of Court upon petition showing good cause therefor, to file his answer or other defense to the bill of the court upon petition showing
+It shall be the duty of the defendant, unless the time be enlarged, by an order of Court upon petition showing good cause therefor, to file his answer or other defense to the bill in the Clerk's office within the time required by Role 11.
+In default thereof the plaintiff, may at his election, take an order as of course that the bill be taken pro confesso, and thereupon the case shall proceed ex parte as against such defendant.